 No, I don’t read those since I’m afraid that I will start copying others.
 Therefore, I prefer to read classic photography books as my food blog books.

 I put together a small list of cookbooks and photography books that I recommend and the other list for the new year.
 I hope some you will get some inspiration from these amazing books.

 As I mentioned this book is one of my favorites.
 I agree with the Guardian who said that “there are dozen Italian cookbooks on the market, but The Essentials of Classic Italian Cooking is the only one you need to buy.”
 That’s just so true!
 The book itself is cheap if I compare it to others.
 It’s a big book and has about 700 pages of pure wisdom.
 I have had so much inspiration from that book that I can’t even describe it.

 Mastering the Art of French Cooking by Julia Child ( Volume 1 and 2)

-I got this book from my friend as a gift and I must say that it’s one of the best inspiration for creative cooking.
+I got this book from my friend as a gift.
+I must say that it’s one of the best inspiration for creative cooking.
 You can learn why one flavor works with another and “examine what goes with what, pair by pair.”
 The book has all popular ingredients alphabetically and sometimes when I think about some combinations, then I just go and read this book.
-Look at my post here how I experiment with coconut and raspberry combination.

 I have talked about healthy fats a lot.
-Look at my posts here and here and find out why I just love this book.
-That explains very well why we should eat more fat.
+As you might know, I’m obsessed with healthy fats.
+This book here explains very well why we should eat more fat.
 He has been one of the New York Times #1 bestselling authors.
 “It turns out, the key to losing weight, increasing overall energy, and achieving optimum wellness is eating more fat, not less.”

 Baking with Julia by Julia Child (written by Dorien Greenspan)